Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

 ### Request Parameters

-Set parameter of the request (see all paramters on the documentation https://developers.woosmap.com/products/search-api/get-started/):
+Set parameter to narrow your results or filters it with the `query` parameter (see all parameters on the documentation https://developers.woosmap.com/products/search-api/get-started/):
 ```swift
 WoosmapGeofencing.shared.setSearchAPIParameters(parameters: ["radius":"20000","stores_by_page":"2", "query":"tag:rugby"])
 ```